Michael-Sebero/CoolRune/README.md

 Development workflows are accelerated through compiler caching with compression and CPU-specific optimizations that maximize instruction throughput.
 Thread utilization is optimized for physical core topology rather than logical threads, reducing cache contention and memory bandwidth pressure on SMT-enabled systems while maintaining optimal parallelization for compilation tasks.

 ### CPU Architecture Detection & ALHP Repository Integration
-CoolRune automatically detects CPU architecture on installation to ensure optimal package selection.
+Algiz Linux automatically detects CPU architecture on installation to ensure optimal package selection.
 The system integrates some of ALHP's repositories which provide architecture-specific builds optimized for modern processor capabilities while keeping Artix's core system packages.

 ### Hardware-Specific Presets
 * **AMD/Intel** - Optimized for AMD and Intel CPUs with integrated or discrete graphics, featuring auto-detection for AMD Infinity Fabric or Intel mesh topologies, RDNA/Arc GPU acceleration and enhanced scheduler affinity.

 * **NVIDIA** - Configured for NVIDIA GPU acceleration with CUDA optimizations, enhanced memory allocation for GPU computing and driver-specific performance tuning for gaming and machine learning workloads.

 * **Laptop** - Balanced between power saving and increased system performance.
 Includes bluetooth capibility, faster system responsiveness and system hardening.
-Features `ac-mode` which increases system performance when the system is at 79% battery life and AC powered.
+Features `power-manager` which increases system performance when the system is at 79% battery life + AC connection and at 10% enters power saving.

 ### Workload-Specific Presets
 * **High Performance** - Maximum throughput configuration with reduced security mitigations, aggressive CPU scheduling, expanded memory limits and enhanced graphics pipeline.